 Event room & lecture dates: One lecture per week, see table below.

-Length of lecture: A lecture lasts exactly 60 minutes.
+Length of talk: A talk lasts exactly 60 minutes.

 Size of the handouts: The handout should be concise and informative; no longer than 6 pages.